-The combining and individual nonmajor fund financial statement and budget and actual schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining and individual nonmajor fund financial statement, budget and actual schedules, and schedule of property tax transactions and outstanding balances are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual nonmajor fund financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, individual nonmajor fund financial statement, budget and actual schedules, and schedule of property tax transactions and outstanding balances are fairly stated, in all material respects, in relation to the basic financial statements as a whole.